rudderlabs/gatsby-plugin-rudderstack/README.md

       // Whether to completely skip calling `analytics.load()`.
       // ADVANCED FEATURE: only use if you are calling `analytics.load()` manually
       // elsewhere in your code or are using a library
-      // like: https://github.com/Rudderstackio/consent-manager that will call it for you.
+      // that will call it for you.
       // Useful for only loading the tracking script once a user has opted in to being tracked, for example.
       manualLoad: false
     }